Ratchatrin/Ratchatrin/README.md

 Link:  https://the-brand-shop.onrender.com/
 _________________________________________________________________________________________________
-Project Name: recipes
+Project Name: Food Recipes

 Description:  A culinary website that provides users with 30 easy-to-follow recipes.
 Each recipe includes detailed instructions and ingredient lists, making it simple for users to cook delicious meals at home.
 The site is designed with a clean, intuitive interface for an enhanced user experience.

 Technologies Used: React, Tailwind , DaisyUI.